 “Gods, yes,” Christine said, laughing.

-Despite her intention to not crack, Scarlet did.
+Despite her intention not to crack, Scarlet did.
 She laughed with Christine.
-But the moment faded after a few silent moments and her expression turned serious.
+But the laughter faded and her expression turned serious.

 “War does things to men,” Scarlet said.
 “Unpleasant things.”